The-OpenROAD-Project-Attic/Resizer/README.md

 Liberty libraries should be read before LEF and DEF.
 Only one DEF file is supported.

+Verilog netlist can also be resized by reading a Verilog netlist as in OpenSTA.
+Because there are no instance locations in the Verilog netlist, a wireload model is used to estimate parasitics.
+The default_wireload model specified in the first liberty file or with the SDC set_wire_load command is used to make parasitics.

 The `set_wire_rc` command sets the resistance (ohms/meter) and capacitance (farads/meter) of routing wires.
 It adds parasitics based on placed component pin locations.
 The resistance and capacitance are